rutledgek/Registrations/README.md

   -----
   Potential other modules:
-    GIve a summary of fees(options) for each grou.
+    GIve a summary of fees(options) for each group.
 The SQL is currently written and it would be to import the results to see more event registration information in one place.